Lukasa/peps/pep-0xxx.rst

         buffer-only I/O is used.
 This error signals that the requested operation cannot complete until more data is written to the network, or until the output buffer is drained.

+        This error is should only be raised when it is completely impossible to write any data.
+If a partial write is achievable then this should not be raised.
         """

     class WantReadError(TLSError):